Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related items on this website:

-A Guestbook message from the daughter of someone who served on Elsa, Kristian H. Buen.
-He also served on Sophocles.
+A Guestbook message from the daughter of someone who served on Elsa from Oct.-1939 to Jan.-1942, Kristian H. Buen.
+He later served on Sophocles.
 If anyone knew him, I can provide her E-mail address via my contact address given at the bottom of this page.

 Warsailors Stories - John Simpson's story about his time on board Elsa, as well as Troja and Tiradentes.